 You can’t avoid this one.
 Your website needs to reside on a server somewhere.
 Occasionally, you can find a free hosting service – try to avoid these, as there will always be a catch, whether it is their right to advertise in your web space, or their high charges when you go over a usage allowance or (perish the thought) if you ever want to transfer your site to another host.

 Hosting will generally cost between £50 – £300 per year, although if you want even more performance and a little more exclusivity and security you might consider a VPS or even a dedicated server.
 These could set you back between £750 and £3000 per year.
 The more you pay usually (although not always) means you’ll get a better service, and just in case you’re wondering if it’s worth paying more than the lower figure – yes, it most certainly is!
 You might not need hosting support very often, but on that one occasion when your website crashes and you can’t get it back yourself, you won’t want your site to be out of action for 3 days whilst you’re waiting for your host to respond to your email.
 So check the support SLA when choosing your host, and try to find some reviews.
-Performance is another reason to pay more for your hosting – most low cost hosts will put you on a low-powered server, which you share with literally thousands of other sites.
-These servers might also be less secure, especially when you consider that a hack on another website on the server might just spread to your site, and could lead your site to being blacklisted.
+Performance is another reason to pay more for your hosting – most low-cost hosts will put you on a low-powered server, which you share with literally thousands of other sites.
+These servers might also be less secure, especially when you consider that a hack on another website on the server might just spread to your site, and could lead to your site being blacklisted.

 Apart from the security that comes (or in some cases doesn’t come) from your website hosts, you might also want to consider supplementing your security with an external service.
 These fall into 2 camps – those that stop malicious traffic from reaching your site in the first place, and those which harden your site to protect it if (or more likely when) bad visitors reach you.